yoihxn/Whatsapp-Data-Analysis-on-Group-Chat/README.md

 **Messages Processed:** 256,665

-Coundn't add this in the dependencies so don't forget to download
+Coundn't add this in the dependencies so don't forget to download.
+Helpful for Sentiment Analysis and to disregard commonly used words for word frequency analysis

 ```python
 nltk.download('punkt')